operator-name/youtube-audio-library-download-all/README.md

 ```
 </details>

 There are quite a few instruments, but here we find our first questionable pieces of data. `"'Bass'"` and `"'Drums'"` are additional fields to `"Bass"`and `"Drums"` and `"base"` and `"drums"`.
-Many fields have upper and lowercase counterparts, but it seems that the api ignores case so this is not an issue when using the iterface.
+Many fields have upper and lowercase counterparts, but it seems that the api ignores case so this is not an issue when using the interface.
 Somewhat strangely there is also a instrument called `"_audiolibrary_featured"`.

 ```javascript
 // jq '[.tracks[].instruments[] | ascii_downcase] | unique | length' music-1000.json